postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

-Above we used the pgml.embed SQL function to generate an embedding using the `mixedbread-ai/mxbai-embed-large-v1` model.
+Above we used the `pgml.embed` SQL function to generate an embedding of the word `test` using the `mixedbread-ai/mxbai-embed-large-v1` model.

 The output size of the vector varies per model.
 This specific model outputs vectors with 1024 dimensions.
 This means each vector contains 1024 floating point numbers.